mrcavalcanti/mosaicoo/docs/sources/enterprise/_index.md

 ### Team sync

-[Team sync]({{< relref "team-sync.md" >}}) allows you to set up synchronization between teams in Grafana and teams in your auth provider so that your users automatically end up in the right team.
+[Team sync]({{< relref "team-sync.md" >}}) allows you to set up synchronization between teams in Mosaicoo and teams in your auth provider so that your users automatically end up in the right team.

 Supported auth providers: